the Super Bowl

 viewers seeing the DW as maybe not modern, So it's a win

 win in that way.
-I am now calling it the GUN-WING
+I call it the GUN-WING

 for it's appropriate.
 The Gun Wing though be it fantastic,